Aaron Schechter

 Aaron Moshe Schechter (July 16, 1928 – August 24, 2023) was an American Haredi rabbi.
-He served as Rosh Yeshiva of Yeshiva Rabbi Chaim Berlin and the postgraduate Kollel Gur Aryeh.
-He also served on the presidium of Agudath Israel of America and was a member of that organization's Moetzes Gedolei HaTorah (Council of Great Torah Sages).
+He served as Rosh Yeshiva (Dean) of Yeshiva Rabbi Chaim Berlin and its postgraduate division, Kollel Gur Aryeh.
+Schechter was also a member of the presidium of Agudath Israel of America and served on its Moetzes Gedolei HaTorah (Council of Great Torah Sages).

 Early life and education

-Aaron Moshe Schechter was born in Brooklyn, New York City, to Yosef and Fruma Rochel.
-He attended Yeshiva Toras Chaim Elementary School,and later studied at Yeshiva Rabbi Chaim Berlin for high school, where he became a disciple of Rabbi Yitzchak Hutner.
-He continued his studies at the Lakewood Yeshiva.
+Aaron Moshe Schechter was born in Brooklyn, New York City, to Yosef and Fruma Rochel Schechter.
+He received his early education at Yeshiva Toras Chaim Elementary School and later attended high school at Yeshiva Rabbi Chaim Berlin, where he studied under Yitzchak Hutner, who later became head of the institution.

+Schechter spent much of his early adulthood studying and teaching at Yeshiva Rabbi Chaim Berlin, where he was given instructional and administrative responsibilities at a young age.
+He also studied for a period at Lakewood Yeshiva, where he developed close ties with its head, Aharon Kotler, and maintained long-term connections with the Lakewood Yeshiva community.